 We are currently developing facial recognition technology and a new type of payment solution combined into the blockchain structure.- Jason Daniel Paul Philip, ABBC Foundation’s CEO

 In the new method of transacting in cryptocurrencies, users will no longer need passwords or private keys to send, receive, or even store money.
 Instead, the new technology will use face recognition to identify and verify data through a blockchain format without saving any data on the server.
-This will secure user assets by altogether disabling server admins from leaking user information.
+This will secure user assets by disabling server admins from leaking user information altogether.

-As of now, the foundation is recruiting funds to attract new developers, new personnel, and build a bigger platform.
-The Alibaba Coin ICO shall remain open until the first quarter of the year.
+As of now, the foundation is recruiting funds to attract new developers, and new personnel and build a bigger platform.
+The Alibaba Coin ICO shall remain open until the year’s first quarter.
 Alibaba’s decentralized Blockchain-based coins in X13 format can be mined using POW and POS mining structures.
-They have already published 1.5 billion coins and intends to distribute 500 million coins each via pre-sales and ICO.
+They have already published 1.5 billion coins and intend to distribute 500 million coins each via pre-sales and ICO.